tmazhari/Data-Science-Specialization_Capstone-Project/README.md

 --- | --- | ---
 15456 | 69758 | 96678

-Now imagine if word "the" in our entire coprus has seen 11 times and following words as shown below:
+Now imagine if word "the" in our entire coprus has been seen 11 times and following words as shown below:

 word| count
 --- | ---